 But you already knew that, don't you?
 So, the next step is to put everything in place to support yourself so that you start believing in yourself and your capacity to achieve things that go beyond the usual business.
 Once you do believe in yourself, you're pretty unstoppable.

 So, knock yourself out.
 I'm here to help you on that journey.
-Also with an online coaching session if you need it.
+Also with an online coaching if you need it.

 You can do it!